 Today, I will attempt to answer the question, can a boot dryer catch on fire and more.
 I hope that it gives you a clear understanding of the topic so you can use them safely and confidently.

 Are boot dyers safe to use?

 As briefly highlighted above, boot dryers are very safe to use.
 During my research, there is no recorded event of one that caught fire by itself.

 This does not mean they are immune to fire, however.
 Most of these appliances are powered by electricity or propane.
 Therefore, they warrant the utmost care and handling.

 Reasons why your boot dyer may catch fire include:

-- Placing them in close proximity to a heat source such as a heater or a fireplace.
+- Placing them close to a heat source such as a heater or a fireplace.

-- Mishandling the dyer such as; using them on soaking wet boots or shoes, subjecting it to stressful condition.
+- Mishandling the dyer such as; using them on soaking wet boots or shoes, subjecting it to stressful conditions.

 - The air chambers or the air ducts are jammed with something like dust and lint from the shoes.

 - Substandard quality of the dyer or a faulty unit.